Dual curvature measures for log-concave functions

-Lemmas \ref{lemma 13} and \ref{lemma 12} now immediately solves the Minkowski problem \eqref{eq local 2}. \begin{theorem} Let $q>0$ and $\mu$ be a non-zero even finite Borel measure on $\rn$.
-Suppose $\mu$ is not entirely concentrated in any proper subspaces and $\int_\rn |x|d\mu(x)<\infty$.
+Lemmas \ref{lemma 13} and \ref{lemma 12} now immediately solve the Minkowski problem \eqref{eq 96}. \begin{theorem} Let $q>0$ and $\mu$ be a non-zero even finite Borel measure on $\rn$.
+Suppose $\mu$ is not concentrated in any proper subspace and $\int_\rn |x|d\mu(x)<\infty$.
 There exists an even $f_0\in \Lc(\rn)$ with nonzero finite $\L^1$ norm such that

 \end{theorem}

 To complete this section, we show that the assumption that